The Office of the Registrar notifies students in writing of their academic probation/dismissal

-Following are the criteria for Academic Probation or Academic Dismissal.
+Below is the criteria for Academic Probation or Academic Dismissal:

 ● A student is placed on probation if his or her semester grade point average (GPA) is below a 2.0.

 ● A student is not subject to Academic Dismissal at the end of his or her first semester in a degree program.

-Following the decision of academic dismissal, a student may appeal to the Committee on Academic Standards for three consecutive regular semesters following the decision of academic dismissal or academic probation.
-This includes the semester the status was assigned.
+Following the decision of academic dismissal, a student may appeal to the Committee on Academic Standards for three consecutive regular semesters following the decision including the semester the status was assigned.
 Students who have been dismissed from the college are permitted to take only non-credit bearing courses offered through the Center for Continuing and Professional Studies.

-Step 1: Completion of form Appeal of Academic Probation or Dismissal
+Step 1: Completion of Appeal of Academic Dismissal Form